w0rd-driven/jsonresume-theme-ace/README.md

 The most important part of `index.js` is the `render` function.
 This is where all the compilation goes.
 This render function is expected to take a resume object (from a `resume.json`), and should return HTML.
 In this case, it is returning a compiled Handlebars document.
 If you removed the Handlebars dependency, you'll want to remove it and replace it with your own templating system compilation.

 Above the `return` line are css and template variables.
-Using the Node.js `fs` module, it reads first the `style.css` and the `resume.template`.
+Using the Node.js `fs` module, it reads first the `layout.hbs` and the `resume.hbs`.

-### resume.template
+### layout.hbs

-The `resume.template` file is where the actual template is.
-It contains all of the markup needed for your resume.
+The `layout.hbs` file is where the page layout scaffolding is.
+It contains the framing markup needed for your resume.
 By default, this is a Handlebars document, but it can obviously be changed into a different templating document.

+### resume.hbs

+The `resume.hbs` file is where the resume template is.
+It contains the core markup needed for your resume.
+By default, this is a Handlebars document, but it can obviously be changed into a different templating document.

 ### style.css

 Last but not least, the `style.css` defines your styles.
-Technically, this is completely optional, as you could just write all of your styles in the `<style>` tags of your `resume.template`.
+Technically, this is completely optional, as you could just write all of your styles in the `<style>` tags of your `layout.hbs`.
 As the `index.js`, the contents of the `style.css` are put into the `<style>` tags of your compiled theme later, yet again, this is something can change.

 ## Deployment